-The total project timeline depending on the scope of your requirements can vary from 600 to 2500 hours.
-In money equivalent that transfers to $18k and higher depending on the team’s hourly rates.
+The total project timeline, depending on the scope of your requirements, can vary from 600 to 2500 hours.
+In money equivalent, that transfers to $100k and higher depending on the team’s hourly rates.

-VironIT’s team would be happy to provide more accurate cost estimates based on your project specifications and outline the different content production options possible!
+VironIT’s team would be happy to provide more accurate cost estimates based on your project specifications and outline the different content production options available!